lira92/import-employees/readme.md

 After the application import your csv files, it copy them to *storage/app/imported_files* folder.

+The aplication register logs for inconsistences in *storage/logs/import_employees.log*

 If you want to execute tests, execute:

 `./vendor/bin/phpunit`